cchitsiang/awesome-stars/topics.md

 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [simonwep/pickr](https://github.com/simonwep/pickr) - 🎨 Pickr - A simple, multi-themed, responsive and hackable Color-Picker library.
 No dependencies, no jQuery.
 Compatible with all CSS Frameworks e.g. Bootstrap, Materialize.
 Supports alpha channel, rgba
 - [Tencent/TSW](https://github.com/Tencent/TSW) - Tencent Server Web
-- [stdlib-js/stdlib](https://github.com/stdlib-js/stdlib) - ✨ Standard library for JavaScript and Node.js. ✨
+- [stdlib-js/stdlib](https://github.com/stdlib-js/stdlib) - ✨ The fundamental numerical library for JavaScript and TypeScript. ✨
 - [kusti8/proton-native](https://github.com/kusti8/proton-native) - A React environment for cross platform desktop apps
 - [yorkie/react-native-wechat](https://github.com/yorkie/react-native-wechat) - 🚀 WeChat login, share, favorite and payment for React-Native on iOS and Android platforms (QQ: 336021910)
 - [rapidjs/rapid.js](https://github.com/rapidjs/rapid.js) - An ORM-like Interface and a Router For Your API Requests